Cyanjiner/stat-consulting/README.md

-# A statistical consulting project for the Connection
+# A statistical analysis project for the Connection

 ## Description: